ISSOtm/rgbds-structs/README.md

 ## Usage

+Please do not rely on any macro or symbol not documented below, as they are not considered part of the API, and may unexpectedly break between releases.
+RGBDS does not allow any scoping, so macros are "leaky"; apologies if you get name clashes.

 ### Ensuring version compatibility

 rgbds-structs follows [semantic versioning](https://semver.org), so you can know if there are breaking changes between releases.